shravan-padakanti/scala-3/Data-Parallel-Operations.md

+> This is also covered in the next course: https://github.com/rohitvg/scala-spark-4/wiki/Reduction-Operations-(fold,-foldLeft,-aggregate)

 **In Scala, most collection operations can become data-parallel**.
 The `.par` call converts a sequential collection to a parallel collection.

 ```scala